ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 --- abstract

-This document defines a message format for distributing keying material in group communication scenarios (such as based on multicast or publisher-subscriber model) using the ACE framework.
+This document defines message formats and procedures for requesting and distributing keying material to groups to protect the communication between group members using the ACE framework.

 --- middle

 # Introduction {#intro}

-This document expands the ACE framework {{I-D.ietf-ace-oauth-authz}} to define the format of messages used to distribute the keying material in a group communication scenario.
-Profiles that use group communication can build on this document to specify exactly which of the message parameters defined in this documents are used, and what are their values.
+This document expands the ACE framework {{I-D.ietf-ace-oauth-authz}} to define the format of messages used to request, distribute and renew the keying material to protect the communication in a group.

+Profiles that use group communication can build on this document to specify the selection of the message parameters defined in this document to use and their values.
 Known applications that can benefit from this document would be, for example, profiles addressing group communication based on multicast {{RFC7390}} or publishing/subscribing {{I-D.ietf-core-coap-pubsub}} in ACE.

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
 These words may also appear in this document in lowercase, absent their normative meanings.

-Readers are expected to be familiar with the terms and concepts described in  {{I-D.ietf-ace-oauth-authz}} and {{RFC8152}}.
+Readers are expected to be familiar with the terms and concepts described in  {{I-D.ietf-ace-oauth-authz}} and {{RFC8152}}, such as Authorization Server (AS) and Resource Server (RS).

 # Overview